ukparliament/ontologies/procedure/maps/meta/motion-cheat-sheets/legislation/secondary/statutory-instrument/affirmative/made/index.md

 #### Can be tabled

-If approval motion extant
+If the instrument has been laid

 AND

-if there's NOT one extant
+if there's NOT a motion to consider extant

 AND